leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 Here, all parameters relevant to the expansion of conversion, storage, and exchange capacity are listed.
 </p>
 <p class="norm">
-At this point it is important to stress that, as displayed in the <a href="#Dispatch-of-technologies">technology diagrams</a>, <strong>AnyMOD always indicates capacity before effiency losses!</strong> For instance capacity of a gas power plant does not denote its maxium electricity output, but the maximum gas input.
+At this point it is important to stress that, as displayed in the <a href="#Dispatch-of-technologies">technology diagrams</a>, <strong>AnyMOD always indicates capacities before effiency losses!</strong> For instance capacity of a gas power plant does not denote its maxium electricity output, but the maximum gas input.
 This approach is pursued, because <a href="../parameter_list/#Efficiency-1">efficiency</a> is not a constant and differs by time-step, region and mode.
 As a result, maximum output varies within the dispatch too and is not suited to universally describe installed capacities.
 </p>
 ```